About Heather.

-Writer-1992-to the present: Starcodes column.
-Member: Spiritual Directors International, OPA (Organization for Professional Astrology), ,NCGR (National Council for Geocosmic Research), and a Druid grade member of OBOD- Order of Bards, Ovates, and Druids.
+I am a Member of the Spiritual Directors International, OPA (Organization for Professional Astrology), ,NCGR (National Council for Geocosmic Research), and a Druid grade member of OBOD- Order of Bards, Ovates, and Druids.

 For The Curious, This is My Story.